Supplying power from a wall outlet (wall socket)

 - The camera will not activate if there is no remaining battery.
 Insert a sufficiently charged battery pack into the camera.

-Connect the USB cable to the USB Type-C terminal on the camera.
+Connect a commercially available USB cable to the USB Type-C terminal on the camera.

 Connect to a wall outlet (wall socket) using an AC adaptor, etc.